Jamaica, Queens: Education

-Jamaica and Hollis gen a lower rate of college-educated residents than the rest of the city as of 2018.
+Jamaica and Hollis possess a lower rate of college-educated residents than the rest of the city as of 2018.
 While 29% of residents age 25 and older have a college education or higher, 19% have less than a high school education and 51% are high school graduates or have some college education.
 By contrast, 39% of Queens residents and 43% of city residents have a college education or higher.
 The percentage of Jamaica and Hollis students excelling in math rose from 36% in 2000 to 55% in 2011, and reading achievement increased slightly from 44% to 45% during the same time period.

 Jamaica and Hollis's rate of elementary school student absenteeism is more than the rest of New York City.
 In Jamaica and Hollis, 22% of elementary school students missed twenty or more days per school year, higher than the citywide average of 20%.
 Additionally, 74% of high school students in Jamaica and Hollis graduate on time, about the same as the citywide average of 75%.